Nao-Mk2/aws-multi-log-inspector/README.md

 - `--extract`: Extract a value from the first search results using JMESPath: `name=path`.
 For non-JSON messages, the raw text is available as `message`.
 - `--next-filter`: Build a second filter using JMESPath evaluated against `{ "value": <extracted> }`, or treat the argument as a literal if not valid JMESPath.
 You can also embed the extracted value via `{{name}}`, which will be JSON-quoted safely before evaluation.
 - `--pretty`: Pretty-print JSON.
 Both the first and second search results are output as an indented JSON array of records.
+- `--concurrency`: Number of parallel log-group searches (default: 4).
+Automatically bounded by the number of groups.
+Increasing this may speed up queries but can increase API pressure.

 Output format (first search; one line per log event when not using `--pretty`):